 This week we are focusing on healthy remedies to combat seasonal viruses.
-On Monday we posted regarding Eucalyptus oil and how it helps with the common cold (Click Here to review).
 Today we are going to look at the stomach bug called the Norovirus.

 Combating Symptoms Naturally:

-2. Suck on fruit such as a orange to help get natural vitamin c and sugar.
+2. Suck on fruit such as an orange to help get natural vitamin c and sugar.